OortOG/sharp-vs-resvgjs/README.md

 | resvg-js - 11.1 KB - 72 DPI | sharp - 16.6 KB - 2400 DPI |
 | - | - |
 | <img src="./pngs/resvg/500px.svg.png"> | <img src="./pngs/sharp/500px.svg.png"> |

+NOTE: __While the DPI issue demonstrated remains in these test results, this tester has not explored any improvements to resvg-js since the initial tests using v 2.1.0 that would improve output quality and DPI specifically.__